 The trio were found with injuries after a strong acid was thrown on them, London Fire Brigade said.

-Police were called by the London Ambulance Service to reports of an attack at the junction of Copenhagen Street and Caledonian Road.
+Police were called by the London Ambulance Service to reports of an attack on the junction of Copenhagen Street and Caledonian Road.

 A spokesman for Scotland Yard said: "The victims - a 40-year-old father, a 36-year-old mother and their two-year-old boy - were found with injuries consistent with a noxious substance, believed to be an acid, being thrown at them.

 "They were initially taken to a north London hospital and were subsequently transferred to another hospital.

 "The man's injuries, whilst not believed to be life-threatening, are being treated as life-changing.